 Helping with rehoming a puppy that had been abused

-A puppy who has suffered from past abuse works with essential oils during an Applied Zoopharmacognosy session with Caroline Ingraham.
+A puppy who has suffered from past abuse works with essential oils during an Applied Zoopharmacognosy session with me.
 This little puppy lost a front leg due to abuse, but was now at a rescue centre waiting to go with a caring family to a 'forever home.'

 The young puppy was restless and did not settle until rose otto was offered.
 It's important to note there is a small time delay after inhalation before it takes effect (rose reduces adrenaline).

-In the film, Caroline is working mainly with linden blossom, which is for trust and the young puppy is very clear not to take it away too soon.
+In the film, I am working mainly with linden blossom, which is for trust and the young puppy is very clear not to take it away too soon.

 Cat from a rescue centre